akleinloog/website/content/post/rapid-api-prototype/index.md

 projects: ["rapid-api"]
 ---

-The goal of the [Rapid API project](/project/rapid-api) is to create a containerized starting point that can be used to quickly implement a prototype of an API, customize it as needed, and easily add initial content.
+The goal of my [Rapid API project](/project/rapid-api) is to create a containerized starting point that can be used to quickly implement a prototype of an API, customize it as needed, and easily add initial content.

 ## Preparation